Secondhand smoke hurts everyone.

 - Don’t allow others to smoke in your home or car.

-- Don’t allow smoking near your doorways and entrances.
+- Don’t allow smoking near your doorways or entrances.

 - Teach your kids to stay away from secondhand smoke.